ashishranjan9585/Task_Manager/README.md

 # Task Management Application

 This project is a simple Task Management Application built with the MERN (MongoDB, Express, React, Node.js) stack.
-It allows users to create, read, update, and delete tasks with user authentication using JWT (JSON Web Token).
+It allows users to create, read, update, and delete tasks .

 ## Table of Contents